 “Subject line: Catherine Jones suggested I contact you re: bookings for March [YEAR]

 Dear Ms. Smith:

-Ms. Jones at the ABC Concert Series in Portsmouth suggested I contact you.
-I’m Chelsea Kroger with the string trio Trifecta.
+Catherine Jones at the ABC Concert Series in Portsmouth suggested I contact you.
+I’m Chelsea Kroger with the string Trio Trifecta.
 We have a terrific program of tangos, rags, waltzes, and other dances we’re taking on tour in your region next March.
 We read about the innovative family programs you offer and thought you’d be interested in the way we actively engage audiences in our performances.